-Most trip insurance plans will have a minimum number of miles that you must be traveling away from your home.
-While some plans have minimums as low as 50 miles, more often than not the plans will require you to travel more than 100 miles away from your home.
-Although it is rare, some plans do require you to travel more than 150 miles from your home to be insured.
+Most trip insurance will have a minimum number of miles that you must be traveling away from your home.
+While some plans have minimums as low as 50 miles, more often the plans will require you to travel more than 100 miles away from your home.
+And although it is rare, some plans do require you to travel more than 150 miles from your home to be insured.

 We always recommend contacting the rental car company to verify that they will allow a third party insurance to cover any mishaps with the car.
-Do this prior to purchasing the travel insurance plan in order to avoid under or over paying for insurance coverage.
+Cover your bases and do this prior to purchasing the travel insurance plan in order to avoid under or overpaying for insurance coverage.

 More often than not, any event tickets that you purchase will be non-refundable.
-If you are traveling for the weekend to see your favorite sports team play, those tickets can get pretty expensive.
-Some travel insurance plans will allow you to include the cost of the event tickets in the trip cost.
-This may help you be reimbursed for the cost in the event that your trip is cancelled or interrupted due to a covered reason.
+If you are traveling for the weekend to cheer on your favorite sports team, run a road race, or see your favorite musician at an amphitheater; you should consider finding a plan that will cover those costs.
+Some short term travel insurance plans will allow you to include the cost of the event tickets in the trip cost.
+This may help you be reimbursed for the cost in the event that your trip is canceled or interrupted due to a covered reason.

 Not all plans have this option, however, so be sure to read the plan details fully.
-Also, you can call our customer care center, as our licensed representatives can help you choose the plan the best fits your needs.
+Also, you can call our Customer Care center.
+Our licensed representatives can help you choose the plan that best fits your needs.

-If you are taking a weekend trip to the mountains for winter skiing or for your once-in-a-lifetime skydiving experience, you may want to consider travel insurance with optional adventure sports benefits.
-Some plans have specific coverage for sports equipment, like golf clubs or skis.
+If you are taking a weekend trip to the mountains for winter skiing, playing nine holes at an exclusive golf course, or for your once-in-a-lifetime skydiving experience, you may want to consider travel insurance with optional adventure sports benefits.
+Although not available with all plans, your plan could include specific add-on coverage for sports equipment, like golf clubs or skis.
 Other plans have riders and waivers that extend reasons for emergency medical care to include injuries due to adventure sports.